heyjochen/notes/src/site/notes/3_Permanent Notes/Welcome.md

 ## Who am I?
 - Software Developer working out of Chicago, IL
 - Constantly pursuing self-improvement
-- Love good pizza and tinkering with recipes
+- Tinkering with a bunch of different pizza recipes / tools
 - Typing on a 34-key split Keyboard by [BastardKB](https://bastardkb.com/)
 ## What is Knowledge Management?
 Knowledge Management is curiosity and curiosity is the tool that brings me closer towards the goal of becoming a better Software Engineer.
 Due to an endless stream of information, I rely on a bulletproof toolset to decipher to *really* benefit from it.